verona-interfaces/schemer/README.md

 ## For Contributors
 The api is written as [async api](https://www.asyncapi.com) yaml file.
 After editing, we create markdown and html files for better reading.

-To ease that post processing, we use [node.js](https://nodejs.org).
+To ease that post-processing, we use [node.js](https://nodejs.org).
 The repo contains a package.json.
 By running `npm install` you get the tool `@asyncapi/generator` and two templates.
 Run `npm run ag` to recreate html and markdown representations of the api.